Ariane-6-Replacement/Ariane-6-repo/README.md

 # Ariane-6-repo

 There are two ways to run the code.
-The simplest way is by clicking on the `run_idm.exe` file located in the same directory as this README file.
+The simplest way is by clicking on the `run_idm.exe` file located in the same directory as this README file (or download it directly from [this link](https://github.com/Ariane-6-Replacement/Ariane-6-repo/raw/main/run_idm.exe)).

 Alternatively, you can run the IDM from the console.
 Make sure you are running it from wherever you cloned this repository ~filepath/Ariane-6-repo/python.
 Otherwise you will get errors such as 'cannot import python' or 'no module named python'